IBM/kubernetes-driver/CONTRIBUTING.md

 ## Submitting Changes

-If you intend to contribute changes to this project, be sure to read the [developer docs](devdocs/dev-env.md) to setup your local development environment.
+If you intend to contribute changes to this project, be sure to read the [developer docs](devdocs/dev-env.md) to set up your local development environment.

 Before submitting changes, please complete the following: